New higher derivative action for tensor multiplet in N=2 conformal supergravity in four dimensions: Introduction

 Construction of density formula such as the chiral density formula and the linear-vector density formula played a key role in the construction of supergravity theories.
 The process of embedding products of different multiplets into density formulae is known as the superconformal multiplet calculus.

 The three minimal Poincar\'e supergravity theories constructed by this method, are based on the actions of two compensating multiplets in the background of Weyl multiplet.
 Vector multiplet compensator is necessary to obtain the graviphoton in Poincar\'e supergravity.
-However this alone is insufficient, as the auxiliary field $D$ of the Weyl multiplet occurs linearly in the action and its equation of motion places a non trivial condition on the fields.
+However this alone is insufficient, as the auxiliary field $D$ of the Weyl multiplet occurs linearly in the action and its equation of motion places a non trivial condition on the fields that is inconsistent with the dilatation gauge condition.
 To resolve this, another compensating multiplet is needed.
 Tensor multiplet or nonlinear multiplet, when used for this purpose lead to off-shell Poincar\'e supergravity and when the on-shell hypermultiplet is used, one obtains an on-shell Poincar\'e supergravity.

 The procedure of superconformal multiplet calculus has been used in the past to construct several higher derivative invariants, in various dimensions and of relevance to us here, in four dimensions \cite{Bergshoeff:1980is,Butter:2013lta,Kuzenko:2015jxa,deWit:2010za}.
 Recently, higher derivative couplings have also been discussed in the literature in the projective superspace formulation of conformal supergravity \cite{Kuzenko:2009zu, Butter:2010jm, Butter:2012sb}.
 These results have played an important role in understanding higher derivative corrections to black hole entropy.
 Thus construction of new density formula, thereby new Poincar\'e supergravity invariants is of interest, as it allows us to study and understand these results further.